Dudley Community

 Dudley Community (formerly called Dudley House) is an alternative to Harvard College's 12 Houses.
 The Dudley Community serves nonresident undergraduate students, visiting undergraduate students, and undergraduates living in the Dudley Co-op.
 In 2019, the Dudley Community was formed, reflecting the administrative split between the undergraduate and graduate programs that were under Dudley House since 1991.
-The student center for the Harvard Graduate School of Arts and Science (formerly Dudley House) is based in Lehman Hall; the building houses a dining hall, library, game room, computer lab, coffee shop, lockers, and common rooms.
-Affiliated undergraduates have access to Dudley House advisers, programs, intramural athletics, and organized social events.
+Affiliated undergraduates have access to Dudley Community advisers, programs, intramural athletics, and organized social events.
+Dudley Community administrative offices are currently housed in two suites in 10 DeWolfe St in Cambridge after moving from Lehman Hall.
+Lehman Hall (formerly called Dudley House) now houses the student center for the Harvard Graduate School of Arts and Science.

 History

 A decentralized commuter center was established in 1935 called Dudley Hall, named after the former Governor of Massachusetts Bay Colony Thomas Dudley.
 Coinciding with the founding of the Dudley Co-operative Society (Dudley Co-op)—Harvard's off-campus cooperative housing dormitory—it was renamed Dudley House and officially became part of the Harvard House system in 1958.
 It moved from Dunster Street to the Ambassador Hotel on Cambridge Street in 1963.
-Dudley House consolidated operations and moved to its current location at Lehman Hall in the southwest corner of Harvard Yard in 1967.
+Dudley House consolidated operations and moved to Lehman Hall in the southwest corner of Harvard Yard in 1967.
+In Fall 2019, the newly renamed Dudley Community moved to the 2nd Floor of 10 DeWolfe St.

 In 1961, the Dudley House dining hall was the first at Harvard to go coeducational, which was an experiment that paved the way for the university's eventual merger with Radcliffe College.